thoughtbot/factory_bot_rails/README.md

 Cucumber Integration
 --------------------

 factory_girl ships with step definitions for Cucumber integration.
-For more information, see the factory_girl README.
+For more information, see the GETTING_STARTED file in the factory_girl repo.

 More Information